 PLS 210 Dilemmas and Ethics in Public Affairs and Administration (A,H).
 Engages students to the modes of systematic moral reflection that enable citizens and administrators to confront issues in public affairs effectively and professionally.
 At the end of this course, students will be able to participate in reasoned debate in a clear and logical manner.
 3 Cr.

 PLS 303 Political Science Research Methods (A).
 Has a prerequisite which requires students to complete an elementary statistics class prior to taking this course.
 Introduces students to the research methods and techniques used in the discipline of political science.
 Covers elementary statistics and other approaches to political analysis including content analysis, experiments and survey research techniques.
 3 Cr.
 Every Semester.

 PLS 304 International Relations Simulation (A).
 Consists of student preparation for and participation in simulations of parts of the decision making process of various Great Powers.
 3 Cr.

-PLS 305 The Politics of European Integration (A).
+PLS 305 Politics of European Integration (A).
+Cross-listed with INS305.
 An examination of the largest transnational regional experiment in European and world history.
 Prepares students for participation in simulation of decision-making process of the European Union.
 Simulation alternates annually between SUNY campuses and a European university.
 3 Cr.
+Every Semester.